rewardinsight/.github/pull_request_template.md

 - [ ] Microservice
 - [ ] Feature
 - [ ] Other

+## Logging and Monitoing
+### What logging has been included?
+- [ ] If an error occurs logging is output that would help diasgnose the issue
+- [ ] The id of the customer effected is recorded or other helpful information
+- [ ] The outward call that failed was recorded (if applicable)
+- [ ] The response was recorded (if applicable)
+- [ ] Are these logs visible in datadog?
+- [ ] Alerts are set up
+- [ ] Informative level logs are set up
+- [ ] Debug level logs are set up
+- [ ] Error level logs are set up
+- [ ] These logs have been tested and confirmed

+### Any comments?

 ## My tests
 ### How has this been tested?